 Jayne Singer, PhD is a clinical psychologist with extensive experience working with a diverse array of children and families in hospital and community-based settings.
 She is the Clinical Director of the Child and Parent Program (CPP) in the Developmental Medicine Center at Children’s Hospital Boston, where she works with families of children aged birth through early childhood with a wide variety of medical, developmental, emotional, behavioral, and familial challenges, including a service for early detection of Autism.
 She provides direct services and training in the Cardiac Neurodevelopmental Program, an inpatient and outpatient evaluation and triage service for children with congenital heart disease and complicated developmental trajectories.
 Dr Singer has served in many therapeutic school based and community based programs, including the Manville School of the Judge Baker Children’s Center.
 She is an Assistant Professor of Pediatrics and Psychiatry at Harvard Medical School.
 She joined the faculty at the Brazelton Touchpoints Center in 1999 where she oversees the Early Care and Education Initiative and has developed adaptations of the Touchpoints Approach for families living with children with Special Needs.
 She is the primary author of the Touchpoints in Early Care and Education Reference Guide and the Touchpoints in Reflective Practice guides for practitioners and supervisors.
 Dr Singer lectures extensively locally and nationally on the Touchpoints Approach and other child development topics.
 She currently serves as Past-President of the Massachusetts Association of Infant Mental Health: Birth to Six, Inc.

-Anat Weisenfreund has worked with at-risk infants, young children and their families for over 25 years and has a deep passion for engaging with others to develop responsive and effective plans, systems and interventions.
+Anat Weisenfreund, MS has worked with at-risk infants, young children and their families for over 25 years and has a deep passion for engaging with others to develop responsive and effective plans, systems and interventions.
 Presently, Anat directs a large Head Start/Early Education and Care program in Western Massachusetts, where she has been able to make significant community impact through improving the quality of service delivery, expanding services for infants and toddlers, and significantly reducing early childhood staff turnover.
 Prior, Anat worked in various leadership roles in New York City: she created and implemented an NICU-based early intervention program for substance exposed infants and their mothers at Beth Israel Medical Center, using the BNBAS as an assessment and intervention tool; oversaw the delivery of Early Intervention services to over 10,000 children for the NYC Department of Health and Mental Hygiene, and held the position of Assistant Commissioner for Child Care contracts for the NYC Administration for Children’s Services.
 Anat was an early member of the New York City Early Childhood Mental Health Strategic Work Group and contributed to the development of the White Paper on Infant Mental Health.
 She holds a Master’s Degree in Infant-Parent Development and Early Intervention from Bank Street College of Education and has taught infant development and early childhood policy as an Adjunct at both Hunter College and at Bank Street College of Education.
 In her role as Chair of the Massachusetts Head Start Association, Anat engages in both federal and state collaboration and early childhood advocacy.

 Past Board Members